 of them were talking languages they didn’t understand.
 But

 out of the mass of babbling they heard one guy talking a language they

-understand.
-But for the rest of them it
+did understand.
+But for the rest of them it was babbling.

-So for most of them, they got the impression, “These guys
+So, for most of them, they got the impression, “These guys

 are drunk.”
 They had been boozing it